 How to Get a Surety Bond with Bad Credit

-It's also important to understand how bonds work and that you're responsible to pay bond claims.
-If you have credit issues, surety companies will view you as a higher risk for causing and not paying claims, which is why the term "high risk surety bonds" is sometimes used.
+It's also important to understand how bonds work and that you're responsible for paying bond claims.
+If you have credit issues, a surety company will view you as a higher risk—more likely to cause and not pay claims—which is why the term "high risk surety bonds" is sometimes used.

 Getting License & Permit Bonds with Bad Credit

 - You can apply online to get a firm quote.
-If you're just doing research, you can also use our surety bond premium calculator tool to get an instant estimate.
+Or, if you're just doing research, you can use our surety bond premium calculator tool to get an instant estimate.

 Can you Get Contract Bonds with Bad Credit?

-It's possible to get contractor bonds for jobs such as bid and performance bonds with bad credit.
-If you're a smaller contractor with severe credit issues you won't be able to get bonded through standard markets; you'll need to use the SBA program.
+It's possible to get construction bonds for jobs such as bid bonds and performance bonds with bad credit.
+However, if you're a small business or independent contractor with severe credit issues, you won't be able to get bonded through standard markets—you'll need to use the SBA program.
 Keep in mind, you'll be limited to smaller contracts.
-If you're a larger contractor with bad credit, you can obtain contract bonds if you provide strong CPA prepared business financials.
+If you're a larger contractor with poor credit, you can obtain contract bonds by providing strong CPA-prepared business financials.

 Getting Court Bonds with Credit Issues

 Depending on the circumstances surrounding the case or estate, it's possible to get court bonds with bad credit.
 However, your credit issues can't be severe.
-Items such as large collections, tax liens or civil judgments will prevent you from getting court bonds.
+Items such as large collections, tax liens, or civil judgments will prevent you from getting court bonds.
 You can apply online to determine if you're able to obtain a court bond.

 Why Does Bad Credit Make You a High Risk?

 Surety companies use your credit history as a tool to assess how you might handle bond claims if they occur.
-As mentioned above, you're responsible to pay claims on your bond including any legal fees.
+As mentioned above, you're responsible to pay claims on your bond, including any legal fees.
 Depending on what the bond guarantees, your credit history is often a good reflection of your potential to cause and pay for claims.
 Exceptions are made for extenuating circumstances such as medical issues.